 We are based at Queens House in the centre of Belfast.
-The Chief Executive leads a management team of directors representing the markets, networks and corporate affairs functional areas of the organisation.
+The Chief Executive leads a management team of directors representing each of the key functional areas in the organisation: Corporate Affairs; Electricity; Gas; Retail and Social; and Water.
 The staff team includes economists, engineers, accountants, utility specialists, legal advisors and administration professionals.